Facebook

-Summertime depression is real.
+In case you haven’t heard of it, summertime depression is real.
 The heat, the longer days, the vacations, the beach, the relaxation.
 The expectation that you’re supposed to be having a great time – but you’re not – can create stress and overwhelm.
 Stress affects your body in surprising ways.

 Summer Stressors: Things that stress us in the winter differ from summer stressors.
 The oppressive heat almost requires certain clothing, however, being self-conscious about summer attire can cause embarrassment and keep us out of social circles.
 The heat can mess with our sleep patterns, too.
 Being too hot and sticky does not promote restful, rejuvenating sleep.
 Unlike in the winter when you can just add another blanket, in the summer there’s only so much you can take off and once you’re naked and still hot… sleep can be elusive.

-What are some signs of summer depression
+What are some signs of summertime depression

 Appetite Loss